"""

 Check if the network model is closed (all finite populations).

-A closed model has finite jobs and no infinite (open) job classes.
+A closed model has all finite job populations.

 Args: